ZXBasicProgamming/Guides/ZXBasicGitIntro.md

-# ZXBasic git - the really quick guide
+# ZXBasic Programming git

-blah blah blah why use github  - collaboration and stuff Intro by David
+Welcome to the ZX Basic Programming Facebook group's GitHub!

+This is a page dedicated to programming in Basic on the ZX Sprectrum

+We decided to utilise GitHub to help store code, examples and tecniques that get posted to the group as Facebook's handling of files and searching can be quite time consuming.
+It was also suggested that we have a repo where we can work on collaborations and doing so would mean we would need an SVN to handle multiple people working on the same project.
+GitHub allows us to keep historical versions after changes have been made to any file.

+Source code can be downloaded and used in tools such as Basinc, you may also find tap/sna versions of listing that can used in an emulator.
+Code stored here has been written by various members of the group and should be credited where possible.

+If you have not down already please come and join our group https://www.facebook.com/groups/ZXBasic Thanks goes to Thomas Hackerman who created the GitHub hom for us.

 ## Getting started
-The ZXBasic repository is located here: https://github.com/thomasheckmann/ZXBasic/
+The ZXBasic repository is located here: https://github.com/ZXBasicProgamming

 ### Browse code
-If you just want to browse the repository and have a peek of whats going on, you can do fine with the web interface on [Github](https://github.com/thomasheckmann/ZXBasic/).
+If you just want to browse the repository and have a peek of whats going on, you can do fine with the web interface on [Github](https://github.com/ZXBasicProgamming).

 ### Participate and submit code
 If you want to participate, contribute code or just play around with the code for yourself, you will need a **git client** on your local machine and a github account (it's free as in free beer).